The Many Benefits of Grass Fed Whey Protein

 Low-quality protein sources like processed meat or hydrolyzed soy protein can do more damage to your body than good.

 By comparison, grass fed whey can lay claim to being the very highest quality source of undenatured protein.
-It also provides many potent health-promoting nutrients like conjugated linoleic acid, immunoglobulins, lactoferrin and high levels of cysteine for glutathione production.
+It also provides many potent health benefits and valuable nutrients like conjugated linoleic acid, immunoglobulins, lactoferrin and high levels of cysteine for glutathione production.

-Keep reading to understand just why grass fed whey protein is so good for you, how to choose the best kind and what makes it such a healthy addition to superfood smoothies like these.
+Keep reading to understand just why grass fed whey protein is so good for you, how to choose the best kind and what makes it such a healthy addition to your diet.

 It’s actually difficult to overstate the importance of protein to good health and disease prevention.
 Undamaged protein and its amino acids are used by your body to build your muscles, organs, bones, skin and hair and to power thousands of processes that keep you alive each day.